 Spatial variation

 The stratigraphic expression of trait evolution varies spatially within a carbonate platform (Figure 5).
 This is a direct result of the variability of stratigraphic completeness and hiatus frequency and duration along the onshore – offshore gradient (Figure 4).
-Because of the selective effects of stratigraphic architectures on the identifiability of directional evolution, the effect of spatial variability is most pronounced for weak and strong Brownian drift, and absent for stasis (Supplementary Figures 14–19).
+Because of the selective effects of stratigraphic architectures on the identifiability of directional evolution, spatial variability is most pronounced for weak and strong Brownian drift, and absent for stasis (Supplementary Figures 14–19).

 Identification of modes of evolution

 Surprisingly, neither the stratigraphic architecture driven by different sea-level histories nor the location along the onshore-offshore gradient has an influence on the best supported mode of evolution recovered by the paleoTS package (Hunt 2022).
-In the absence of stratigraphic biases, for adequate models, and under excellent sampling conditions, tests fail to recover the correct (simulated) mode.
+In the absence of stratigraphic effects, for adequate models, and under excellent sampling conditions (large number of specimens, low intrapopulation variability in traits, long, equidistant time series), tests fail to recover the correct (simulated) mode, and support for the correct mode of evolution decreases as time series length increases.

 Test results in the stratigraphic domain